Winning the digital Customer

-Marketing used to be much simpler.
+Winning the digital Customer is far tougher and a far cry from when marketing used to be much simpler.
 Choices were limited and reaching new Customers was relatively easy.
-As long as you had a compelling message, you could move your product…
+As long as you had a compelling message, you could move your product.

 So, here are some guiding principles to help shape your digital marketing strategy and enable your business to better exploit the online marketplace.